DpEpsilon/spybee/README.md

 Dependencies
 ------------

 Depends on python-argparse, python-markdown and python-json.
+By default, spybee also uses python-paste as an alternate webserver so that multi-threading is possible, but this isn't hard to change using bottle.

 Running
 -------